 Welcome to our Reception class page!

-Welcome back to school after our half term break, we are looking forward to having a busy and fun half term!
+Welcome back to school after the half term, we are looking forward to having a busy and fun half term!
 We can't wait to carry on with all of our learning and fun in Reception.

 On this page you will find out all about life in Reception at St. James'.